 Follow us on Twitter! @WarriorProjME.

 Help support The Grief Warrior Project by making purchases from Heritage Collectibles, Books & Maps.
-All profits (after expenses) go to helping keep our doors open.
+All profits (after expenses) go to helping us help others.
 You can find Heritage Collectibles at https://heritagecollectiblesmaine.com, on Facebook (both a group and a page) and on Twitter (HeritageGifts).